MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/use-the-web-app.md

 # Use the Kaizala web app

 The Kaizala web app (preview) will allow you to access Kaizala from a browser on your computer or mobile device.
-Before you can use the Kaizala web-app you need to log in to the Kaizala app on your mobile device.
+Before you can use the Kaizala web app you need to log in to the Kaizala app on your mobile device.
 All the messages and actions you send from the Kaizala web app will go through the mobile app to your groups and contacts.
-The preview Web app is only available on Android devices.
+The preview web app is only available on Android devices.

 > [!IMPORTANT]
 > You're part of this preview if you can see **Kaizala Web** tab under the **Me** section of the app.
 The preview app is only available via invitation.
-We're working to expand the preview in the next few weeks.
+We're working to expand the preview.
 If you want to join the preview, consult your Microsoft partner or check out the Kaizala beta channel for an invite.

 For more info about Kaizala, check out, [Microsoft Kaizala](https://go.microsoft.com/fwlink/?linkid=873406).

 ## Use the Kaizala Web app

-1. Make sure you're added to the Kaizala Web preview list through your Microsoft partner or through Kaizala's beta channel.
-If you see Kaizala Web tab under the Me section in Kaizala app, then you have access to the preview.
+1. Make sure you're added to the Kaizala Web preview list through your Microsoft partner or through the Kaizala beta channel.
+If you see **Kaizala Web** tab under the **Me** section in Kaizala app, then you have access to the preview.

 2. Download the latest Android App from the Google Play Store.